 The choral tradition at Luther began in 1914.
 In addition to in-school performances, the choir has shared its ministry of music with many congregations across Canada and has performed regularly on local and national radio and television shows, at contests and festivals.

 Through the A Time To Build capital campaign, we have added 46,897 square feet of space to Luther College High School, including the Semple gymnasium - the largest high school gym in Regina.

-Karen Pflanzner, in her second term of service, is the current Secretary, and has served on the Board of Regents since 2011.
+Karen Pflanzner, in her second term of service, has served on the Board of Regents since 2011.
 Karen is General Counsel and Corporate Secretary for the Financial and Consumer Affairs Authority of Saskatchewan (FCAA), a Treasury Board Crown Corporation responsible for protecting consumer interests and regulating Saskatchewan’s marketplace.

 She became involved with Luther College through members at Bread of Life Lutheran Church who were active members of the Luther community and asked her to consider becoming a Board of Regent.
 In addition, both of her daughters are part of the Luther community: Shelby registered as a pre-professional student in science at Luther College at University of Regina where she spent two years before transferring to College of Pharmacy at University of Saskatchewan, and Alexis currently attends Luther College High School and will enter into Grade 11 in the fall of 2016.

 Karen regards her years served on the Board as a “privilege.”
 As someone who is passionate about lifelong learning and education, she has found it “extremely rewarding to be part of an institution that is so strongly committed to a liberal arts education and to the students’ lifelong success for today’s global marketplace.”